-In 1991, the Shareholders of the Company adopted the 1991 Stock Option Plan for Non-Employee Directors and Consultants (the "1991 Plan").
+In May 1991, the Board of Directors adopted the 1991 Stock Option Plan for Non-Employee Directors and Consultants (the "1991 Plan").
 See "Amendment of Stock Option Plans - 1991 Stock Option Plan for Non-Employee Directors and Consultants" for a more detailed description of the 1991 Plan.